PeterLuschny/table/README.md

-# The objectives of this library.
+# The objectives of this library

 The library aims to provide the ~100 most interesting integer triangles listed in the OEIS.

-# Installation:
+# Installation

 Following the advice of https://stackoverflow.com/a/16196400